zifeo/nest-stdpmodule/README.md

 ### Taranis

-Independly from this project, [Taranis](https://github.com/zifeo/Taranis) is a related short-project aiming to evaluate how can the [actor model](https://en.wikipedia.org/wiki/Actor_model) be implemented with STDP.
+Independly from this project, [Taranis](https://github.com/zifeo/Taranis) is a related short proof of concept aiming to evaluate how can the [actor model](https://en.wikipedia.org/wiki/Actor_model) be implemented with STDP.
 Using abstract "dynamics" (calibrate/update/handle) as building block, a neuron is composed three parts:

-- post-connection dynamics: each incoming event will be arriving through there
+- post-connection dynamics: each incoming event will be arriving to the neuron through there
 - neuron dynamics: care about post and pre calibrations and updates as well as its own dynamics
-- pre-connection dynamics: each outgoing event will be leaving through there
+- pre-connection dynamics: each outgoing event will be leaving the neuron through there

 All of those components can interact with each others and are including inside the same actor.
+Each event sent will be broadcasted to the neuron's successors as well as neuron's priors.
 Even though not everything above was implemented and tuned due to lack of time, Taranis can provide some insights for further work.
-Performance are quite good for a few neurons but does not scale well due in part to JVM garbage collector.
+Performance are quite good for a few neurons but does not scale well due in part to JVM garbage collection.

 ### Benchmarks results